Our Services

 Professional Support

-If episodes of sudden muscle weakness or emotional overwhelm are frequent, intense, or interfere with daily life, you may benefit from a professional assessment.
-Getting clarity on what's happening in your body can be an empowering first step—try Ubie's Medically Approved AI Symptom Checker for personalized insights based on your specific symptoms and health history.
+If episodes of sudden muscle weakness or emotional overwhelm are frequent, intense, or interfere with daily life, a professional assessment can help you understand what's happening.
+To get started, use Ubie's Free AI-Powered Symptom Checker for personalized insights based on your specific symptoms—it takes just a few minutes and can help you determine your next steps for care.

 Emotional intensity can literally short-circuit your muscle tone through rapid shifts in nervous system balance and neurotransmitter levels.
 People with ADHD are particularly vulnerable due to inherent differences in emotional regulation and brain chemistry.
 While these "rag doll" episodes can be startling, understanding the mechanisms—and using grounding, breathing, and therapeutic tools—can help you stay on your feet.